- You are here:

 Wildlife

-Andohahela has 10 lemur species recorded including the charismatic ring-tailed lemur and the dancing Verreaux’s sifaka.
-Although active at night, the white-footed sportive lemur can sometimes be found resting in the fork of a tree in the daytime.
+The charismatic ring-tailed lemur and the dancing Verreaux’s sifaka are the most frequently seen of 10 lemur species recorded in Andohahela.
+The white-footed sportive lemur, which is active at night, can sometimes be found resting in the fork of a tree during the daytime.
 Other animals to look out for include the lesser hedgehog tenrec and the radiated tortoise.

 Scenery

-The park consists of three disconnected areas with different scenery and vegetation.
-One section is located in rainforest habitat, one in the spiny forest and the most accessible is the beautiful transition forest on the Ambolo Mountains.
-The latter is the only place in Madagascar where the locally common triangle palm grows.
+Andohahela is a hilly park that consists of three disconnected areas, each with different scenery and vegetation.
+Of the two larger sectors, one protects a rainforest habitat and the other a cover of drier spiny forest.
+The smallest but most accessible sector is a beautiful 5km²/2mi² stand of transitional forest on the Ambolo Mountains.
+This last sector is the only place in Madagascar where the rare triangle palm grows.

 Weather & Climate